Understand the habituation process

 - Reflect on growth at the end of your habituation.
 This is about closing the loop and consciously focusing on how your character has been shaped

-In the next section you will take a closer look at points 2 and 3 above, as you identify activities and opportunities and write a plan.
+Next week you will take a closer look at points 2 and 3 above and then you will write your habituation plan.